 - Invest in a dehumidifier: Dehumidifiers are devices that reduce indoor humidity.
 Using a fan, they remove vapor from the air and store it inside an internal tank.
 You can opt for a large-, medium-, or small-capacity dehumidifier for your bedroom, or a whole-house model integrated into your HVAC system controlled by a humidistat.
 Be sure to clean the filter often, as this can help the device maintain maximum efficiency.
 Portable dehumidifiers require frequent emptying of the internal tank with collected water.
 However, beware that some dehumidifiers can be quite loud and your energy costs will probably increase.

 - Try moisture-wicking sheets: Heavy sweating is common on humid nights.
 Some sheets and pillowcases are produced from fibers that wick away moisture from the body, such as cotton and rayon derived from bamboo.
 They tend to be more breathable than sheets made from synthetics.
 The same is true of bedclothes.
 Attire made from natural, more breathable fabrics will keep you more comfortable.

 - Consider replacing your memory foam mattress: Memory foam mattresses offer several benefits for sleepers, including above-average pressure relief and motion isolation.
-However, their softer comfort layers can absorb and trap heat on the surface, causing you to feel too warm.
+However, their softer comfort layers can absorb and trap more heat on the surface compared to other mattress types, causing you to feel too warm.
 Humid weather can exacerbate this discomfort.
-Other mattress types sleep cooler thanks to more breathable components.
-These include latex mattresses with ventilated layers and moisture-wicking covers, and innersprings and hybrids with open coil systems that promote airflow throughout the mattress core.
+Other types sleep cooler thanks to more breathable components.
+The best mattress options for humid conditions include latex mattresses with ventilated layers and moisture-wicking covers, and innersprings and hybrids with open coil systems that promote airflow throughout the mattress core.